confluentinc/examples/kinesis-cloud/README.md

 2. Modify the demo configuration file at `config/demo.cfg` for your particular cloud storage provider and other demo parameters.

-3. Log into Confluent Cloud with the command 'ccloud login'.
+3. Log into Confluent Cloud with the command 'ccloud login', and use your Confluent Cloud username and password.

 ```
 ccloud login --url https://confluent.cloud